study-flamingo/mcp-knowledge-graph/docs/briefs/multiple-memory-contexts.md

 ## Background

 Currently, the MCP Knowledge Graph server uses a single memory file specified by the `--memory-path` parameter.
-Issue #6 requested the ability to define different memory files for different projects, allowing Claude to access project-based memory.
+Issue #6 requested the ability to define different memory files for different projects, allowing AI models to access project-based memory.

 ## User Personas

-1. **Set-and-Forget Users**: Want a single memory file location configured once in Claude Desktop
+1. **Set-and-Forget Users**: Want a single memory file location configured once in their AI platform
-2. **Multi-Context Users**: Need to switch between different memory contexts while using Claude Desktop
+2. **Multi-Context Users**: Need to switch between different memory contexts while using their AI platform
 3. **Developers**: Comfortable with project-based approaches and explicit path management

 ## Implementation Details